 Finally, don’t rest on one’s laurels.
 There always is more to do.
 Even nations which have implemented serious reform programs, like the Baltic States, could make further improvements.

 As far as I can tell, none of the core EU states (and certainly none of the PIIGS) has tried this approach since the 2008 recession hit.
-They keep trying Neo-Keynesian pump-priming and deficit spending to keep both the Euro and their unsustainable welfare state float, and they keep experiencing endless recession.
+They keep trying Neo-Keynesian pump-priming and deficit spending to keep both the Euro and their unsustainable welfare state afloat, and they keep experiencing endless recession.
 Their fake austerity comes in slightly reducing the amount of their deficit spending enough to pretend they’re in compliance to keep the bailouts coming.
 Ireland hasn’t practiced real austerity.
 Neither has Portugal, Spain, or Italy (though Italy has come closest).

 The shell game of bailouts and fake austerity will continue as long as the Eurocrats can keep getting away with it.